nicolasheinig/advent-calendar/README.md

         bundle

+3. Set user credentials in

+        config/settings.yml

-3. Select images that should hide behind your 'doors' and save them here as *.png*:
+4. Select images that should hide behind your 'doors' and save them here as *.png*:

         app/assets/private/

-3. Build your Images and doors!
+5. Build your Images and doors!

         rake build:images
         rake build:doors